JimColl/clusteR/README.md

 * Map and data don't wrap smoothly.
   * Fly to (when you click on a row) will sometimes cause the server to lock up.
 To fix, zoom in a bit before attempting to fly.
 * Legends can be too large for the window.
+* Print button works but output is gross.
   * Map legends are also not printed.
+  * Pandoc needs to restart after being installed, so attempting to print after the installation will break the server.
+To recover, close the window and re run the HTA.
 * Editing the table is not fully tested.
   * Shapefile editing broken.
-* Print button works but output is gross